openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Create a mosaic for classification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We first need an image to classify before running a classification.
 For best results, we will need to create an optical mosaic with good coverage of our study area.
-We will build on knowledge gained in `Module 1`_ to create an optical mosaic in SEPAL and retrieve it to Google Earth Engine.
+We will build upon knowledge gained in `Module 1`_ to create an optical mosaic in SEPAL and retrieve it in GEE.

 In SEPAL, you can run a classification on either a mosaic recipe or on a GEE asset.
 It is best practice to run a classification using an asset, rather than on the fly with a recipe.
 This will improve how quickly your classification will export and avoid computational limitations.